 Spring weather is finally here to stay and we are so delighted because it means that it’s time for block parties, food festivals, and rooftop barbecues!
 For most of us, barbecues are synonymous with burgers, steaks, and all things meaty — it’s the kind of stuff we grew up loving.
 And to be honest, we still love sticky, barbecue sauce-covered food — yes, even “ribs.”
 The trick to making plant-based food is all about choosing the right substitute and seasoning.
 To learn more, check out The Ultimate Guide to Vegan Meats and Meat Substitutes and 5 Tips to Make Meatless Food Taste Meaty.

 Recreating your favorite foods in a new way is a fun, exciting affair.
 That’s why today, on National Prime Ribs Day, we’re celebrating with all the different ways to can make savory, meat-free ribs.
+All of these recipes can be found on the Food Monster App!

 These Balsamic BBQ Seitan and Tempeh Ribs are indulgent, delicious and will satisfy any BBQ cravings you may get.
 Serve them with some mashed potatoes and cole slaw or your favorite BBQ fixin’s.
 They make a great appetizer or entrée.